Primary Neurons RNA Silencing Guide

 High ImpactViral Vector Toxicity in Long-Term Cultures

-Lentiviral and AAV vectors cause chronic inflammatory stress responses in neurons, triggering interferon signaling and innate immune activation that alters baseline gene expression.
-Insertional mutagenesis from lentiviral integration disrupts endogenous gene regulation, creating experimental artifacts. shRNA overexpression saturates the cellular RNAi machinery (RISC complex), causing widespread off-target effects.
+Lentiviral vectors can trigger interferon signaling and innate immune activation that alters baseline gene expression, though AAV vectors show minimal immunogenicity .
+However, insertional mutagenesis from lentiviral integration disrupts endogenous gene regulation, creating experimental artifacts. shRNA overexpression can saturate the Exportin-5 export pathway and cause widespread off-target effects by competing with endogenous miRNAs .
 Moreover, the 2-4 week timeline for viral production and validation is incompatible with primary neuronal culture windows (typically 3-4 weeks total).

 Medium ImpactDevelopmental Stage Sensitivity

 Neuronal transfection efficiency varies dramatically with developmental stage, creating a narrow and restrictive experimental window.
-Immature neurons (DIV 0-3) lack fully developed uptake machinery and exhibit poor transfection tolerance, with viability dropping to 40-50%.
-Mature neurons (DIV 7-21) develop complete resistance to transfection as they become fully post-mitotic, with lipofection efficiency approaching 0%.
+Immature neurons (DIV 0-3) often lack fully developed uptake machinery and exhibit poor transfection tolerance, with viability frequently dropping to 40-50%.
+Mature neurons (DIV 7-21) develop resistance to transfection as they become fully post-mitotic, with lipofection efficiency often very low at DIV7-21 without specialized protocols.
 The narrow optimal window (DIV 3-5) restricts experiments to semi-mature neurons that may not fully recapitulate adult neuronal biology, limiting translational relevance.

 Medium ImpactNeuronal Subtype Variability